 DENTAL SAFETY SOLUTIONS offers a complete OSHA respiratory protection package that includes the written respiratory program, filter change-out schedule, online medical evaluation, train the trainer session, qualitative fit test, respirator, filter and cleaning wipes.
 Filters can be set to automatically ship monthly.

-- Train the Trainer: Respiratory Protection Program for up to 3 employees
+- Train the Trainer: Respiratory Protection Program Administrator Certification up to 3 employees

-- Qualitative Fit Test Kit w/ Test Hood, 2 Nebulizers, Bitrex and Instructional DVD
+- Qualitative Fit Test Kit w/ Test Hood, 2 Nebulizers, Bitrex and Instructional Videos

 Do your own test: Rent a Mercury Vapor Analyzer